 The way your medical & personal information is shared with anyone other than your GP is strictly controlled and monitored.
-At the moment there are three possible occasions where information about you may be looked at by other healthcare practitioners working for the NHS.
+At the moment there are two possible occasions where information about you may be looked at by other healthcare practitioners working for the NHS.

 NB: If at any time you wish to withdraw your consent from any of these, then please ask at reception and a form will be provided for you to choose how you want your information to be shared.

 1 ) NEW DEVON SHARED RECORD